 Postmodernism has its roots in a crisis of knowledge.
 The argument goes like this: There is no universal knower, no God in the equation.
 I am the centre of everything, but therefore I have to decide the grounds on which my knowledge is to be verified.
 How do I decide what is true or false?
 To do so I need further knowledge, which also need to be verified, and so ad infinitum.
 Put simply, postmodernism claims that knowledge has collapsed under its own weight.
 It is no longer possible to talk about facts or truth, because even if they do exist, we can’t know them, which renders God unknowable.

-Also See Sections Pluralism and Relativism
+Also See Religious Pluralism

 Postmodern is a term that originated in art (specifically architecture) and literature.
 It refers to "the overall character and direction of experimental tendencies in Western arts, architecture, etc., since the 1940s or 1950s.
 (The Harper Dictionary of Modern Thought (New York: Harper and Row, 1988), p.
 671.